Nothell/chckPrice/README.md

 # chckPrice
-This app helps you take picture of products to compare the its price in different store in real time.
+This app helps you take picture of products to compare its price in different stores in real time.